bagelquant/bagelquant.github.io/_pages/math-advanced/optimization/optimization.md

   overlay_image: /assets/images/radio-telescope.png
 ---

-Optimization has been a fundamental topic throughout human history.
-In ancient times, classic geometric problems, such as maximizing the area of a rectangle inscribed in a circle, exemplified this discipline.
-Today, optimization plays a crucial role across various fields, including physics, economics, engineering, and finance, serving as a powerful tool for identifying the best solutions from a set of feasible options.
+Optimization has been a cornerstone of human progress for centuries.
+From ancient geometric puzzles—like maximizing the area of a rectangle inscribed in a circle—to modern applications, optimization underpins advancements in physics, economics, engineering, and especially finance.
+It provides systematic methods for identifying the best solution among many feasible alternatives.

-I am particularly passionate about this topic in the MQF program at Rutgers Business School, where I have the privilege of learning from [Professor Andrzej Ruszczyński](https://www.business.rutgers.edu/faculty/andrzej-ruszczynski).
-He is renowned for his expertise in optimizing nonlinear stochastic systems and excels at breaking down complex concepts into simple, intuitive explanations.
-His detailed and constructive lectures make the subject even more engaging.
+I am especially passionate about this subject in the MQF program at Rutgers Business School, where I have the privilege of learning from [Professor Andrzej Ruszczyński](https://www.business.rutgers.edu/faculty/andrzej-ruszczynski).
+Professor Ruszczyński is internationally recognized for his expertise in nonlinear stochastic optimization and is renowned for making complex ideas accessible through clear, intuitive explanations.
+His engaging and detailed lectures make the study of optimization both rigorous and enjoyable.

-This topic will explore optimization models in finance, focusing on the following key areas:
+This section explores optimization models in finance, focusing on the following key areas:

 ## Introduction